4 Reasons to Have Virgin Atlantic Miles

 What's the best one to use?
 Well, it depends on where you want to fly.

 Hawaiian Airlines offers fuel surcharge-free flights using Virgin Atlantic points from the mainland starting at 40,000 miles roundtrip.
 While this isn't the best deal for those on the west coast out of all the frequent flyer programs (British Airways' award chart is distance-based, so roundtrips can be had for 25,000 points from the West Coast), it's a great deal for those on the East Coast, where flights will cost you much more.

 Virgin America is a good partner, if you're traveling to cities that they service.
 West Coast flights are between 10,000 and 15,000 miles roundtrip, which is a good deal compared to 25,000 roundtrip for many of the legacy carriers.
 Prices are priced city-to-city, so check out their site if interested in learning more.
 Click 'spend miles' and the award chart will pop up.

 A great way to use Virgin Atlantic points is traveling on ANA within Japan, which can be done roundtrip between any city for 15,000 miles.
 If you plan on traveling to Japan, first class is a cheap 120,000 miles roundtrip from Chicago to Tokyo.

 Since Virgin Australia is a travel partner of Virgin Atlantic, intra-Australia flights are also very cheap.
 In a country with such large travel distances, this is huge.
 Sydney to Canberra is 8,000 miles each way, and Sydney to the other side of the continent, Perth, is 20,000 miles each way.

-Benefits of the Virgin Atlantic Credit Card
+Benefits of the Getting an Ultimate Rewards Credit Card

 There are plenty of reasons to earn some Virgin Atlantic miles, even if you never plan on flying on the airline.
 Any other frequent flyers of Virgin Atlantic out there?
 Let us know your tips below!